shulai/qonda/docs/guide.rst

                 sender.total = sender.price + sender.tax

 While ``attributes`` is a tuple of length 1 as a generalization.
-Your observers should be written, a best practice, for an arbitrary number of attributes,  and use ``for`` and ``in``, so they will work correctly if you use them with other Observable objects that could emit events with several attributes at once.
+Your observers should be written, as best practice, for an arbitrary number of attributes,  and use ``for`` and ``in``, so they will work correctly if you use them with other Observable objects that could emit events with several attributes at once.